Frequently asked questions

 How many staff do you have and what do they do?

 We have around 120 staff (90 full-time equivalent).
-We employ nurses, doctors, social workers, counsellors/spiritual advisors, occupational therapists, physiotherapists, administration staff, educators and fundraisers.
+We employ nurses, doctors, social workers, counsellors/spiritual advisors, occupational therapists, physiotherapists, health care assistants, administration staff, educators and fundraisers.

 How many patients do you treat?

-In 2015/16 we cared for 869 people and we look after between 260 to 280 people at any one time, mostly in their on home, or in aged residential care or in our Inpatient Unit.
+In 2015/16 we cared for 869 people and we look after between 260 to 280 people at any one time, mostly in their own home, in aged residential care or in our Inpatient Unit.

 Who was Mary Potter?

-The Venerable Mary Potter was an English nun and religious mystic who lived from 1847 to 1913.
+The Venerable Mary Potter was an English nun who lived from 1847 to 1913.
 She suffered ill health all her life which gave her a great sense of compassion for the terminally ill.
-She had a vision of a life of prayer and ministry to the sick and dying and she found the Little Company of Mary.
-One of her last acts just before she died was to give approval for the Order to go to New Zealand .
+She had a vision of a life of prayer and ministry to the sick and dying and she founded the Little Company of Mary.
+One of her last acts before she died was to give approval for the Order to go to New Zealand.
 The Little Company of Mary arrived in Christchurch in 1914.

 When did the Hospice start?